-- 1. There will not be strikes, slowdowns or other disruptions of work by the Union or employees; nor will there by any lockouts by the Employer while this Agreement is in effect. - 2.
-The Union and the Employer agree that there will not be activity within the meaning of paragraph 1 above threatened, declared authorized, counselled, aided or brought about on its part.
+- 26.01 There will not be strikes, slowdowns or other disruptions of work by the Union or employees; nor will there be any lockouts by the Employer while this Agreement is in effect. - 26.02 The Union and the Employer agree that there will not be activity within the meaning of paragraph 1 above threatened, declared authorized, counselled, aided or brought about on its part.